-- (1) A public transit officer who is employed by a public transportation entity, as defined in section 18-4-801 (2), C.R.S., and is specifically designated a peace officer by the public transportation entity is a peace officer while engaged in the performance of his or her duties.
-A public transit officer's authority shall be limited to the enforcement of all laws of the state of Colorado and the provision of security for passengers, employees, and property of the public transportation entity on public transportation vehicles, as defined in section 18-4-801 (3), C.R.S., and at public transportation facilities.
+- (1) A public transit officer who is employed by a public transportation entity, as defined in section 42-4-1416 (5) (b), C.R.S., and is specifically designated a peace officer by the public transportation entity is a peace officer while engaged in the performance of his or her duties.
+A public transit officer's authority shall be limited to the enforcement of all laws of the state of Colorado and the provision of security for passengers, employees, and property of the public transportation entity on public transportation vehicles, as defined in section 42-4-1416 (5) (c), C.R.S., and at public transportation facilities.
 A public transit officer's authority shall include the power of arrest based upon probable cause while engaged in the performance of his or her duties.
-A public transit officer shall be certified by the P.O.S.T. board. - (2) As used in this section, "public transportation facilities" means any movable or fixed facility operated by a transit authority and used primarily for mass transportation purposes, including but not limited to fixed guideway systems, parking lots, parking buildings, bus stops, transit stations, garages, and offices.
+A public transit officer shall be certified by the POST board. - (2) As used in this section, "public transportation facilities" means any movable or fixed facility operated by a transit authority and used primarily for mass transportation purposes, including but not limited to fixed guideway systems, parking lots, parking buildings, bus stops, transit stations, garages, and offices.

 Source: L. 2004: Entire section added, p.
 1162, § 1, effective May 27.
 L. 2006: (1) amended, p.
 28, § 3, effective July 1, 2007.
+L. 2012: (1) amended, (SB 12-044), ch.
+274, p.
+1449, § 5, effective June 8.